smolquants/papr-review-2023-02/review/funding-rates.md

 - Buy the NFT collateral with your ETH
 - Sell the perp on the collateral to hedge NFT exposure
-- Mint PAPR using NFT colateral
+- Mint PAPR using NFT collateral
 - Sell PAPR for ETH on secondary
 - Stake ETH to earn "risk-free" rate